Lantianqianmu/evaHLA/README.md

 (4) Prepare HLA index files for t1k.
 Refer to their github pages.

 ## Overview ##
 HLA-HD and t1k are used to perform HLA genotyping on evaHLA libraries.
-We use HLA-HD to genotype HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1, and use t1k to genotype HLA-DRB3/4/5.
+We use a hybrid comparison method to decide the final HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1 and HLA-DRB3/4/5.

 ## Usage ##
 (1) Prepare the `samplesheet.csv`.
 The csv file __must__ contain 3 columns with defined column names: